jilen/.emacs.d/README.md

 - `acm-quick-access-use-number-select`: Whether to use number keys for quick selection of candidate words, default is off, turning on this option may sometimes interfere with number input or accidentally select candidate words
 - `acm-enable-yas`: yasnippet completion, enable by default
 - `acm-enable-citre`: Integration with [citre(ctags)](https://github.com/universal-ctags/citre).
 Enable this to add citre (ctags) backend (disabled by default)
+- `acm-enable-lsp-workspace-symbol`: Enable LSP workspace symbol completion, disabled by default
 - `acm-doc-frame-max-lines`: Max line number of help documentation, default is 20
 - `acm-candidate-match-function`: lsp-bridge frontend filter algorithm for candidates, options include `'regexp-quote`, `'orderless-flex`, `'orderless-literal`, `'orderless-prefixes`, `'orderless-regexp`, `'orderless-initialism`, default is `regexp-quote`, orderless-* started algorithms require additional installation of [orderless](https://github.com/oantolin/orderless)
-- `acm-completion-backend-merge-order`: Customize the order of the completion backends, default order is: first part of mode candidate, first part of template candidates, tabnine/copilot/codeium, second part of template candidates, second part of mode candidates, set `acm-completion-mode-candidates-merge-order` customize mode candidates order
-- `acm-completion-mode-candidates-merge-order`: Customize the order of the mode candidates, the display order for mode candidates, default order: Elisp、 LSP、 Jupyter、 Ctags、 Citre、 ROAM、 Word、 Telegra
+- `acm-completion-mode-candidates-merge-order`: Customize the order of the mode candidates, the display order for mode candidates, default order: Elisp、 LSP、 Jupyter、 Tabby Ctags、 Citre、 ROAM、 Word、 Telegra
 - `acm-backend-lsp-candidate-min-length`: The minimum characters to trigger lsp completion, default is 0
 - `acm-backend-lsp-block-kind-list`: Filters certain types of LSP completion candidates.
 By default, it's a empty list.
 When the value is set to `'(Snippet Enum)`, this means that Snippet and Enum completions will not be shown.
 - `acm-backend-elisp-candidate-min-length`: The minimum characters to trigger elisp completion, default is 0